geek-cookbook/geek-cookbook/manuscript/recipes/realms.md

 [^1]: If you wanted to expose the realms UI directly, you could remove the traefik-forward-auth from the design.

-[^2]: The inclusion of Bitwarden was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz)- Unfortunately on the 22nd August 2020 Jerry passed away.
+[^2]: The inclusion of Realms was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz)- Unfortunately on the 22nd August 2020 Jerry passed away.
 Jerry was very passionate and highly regarded in the field of Information Technology.
 He will be missed.

 --8<-- "recipe-footer.md"